Sing With Us

 SMFC prides itself on being the area's largest auditioned chorus.
 Twice annually, new members are invited to attend Open Rehearsals to preview SMFC's musical program and to learn more about becoming a member.
 Open Rehearsals are held during the first two weeks of the spring and fall seasons.
 Auditions take place immediately following rehearsal.

 Interested singers will be asked to sing a short passage from one of the selections covered during rehearsal.
 An audition may also consist of vocalizing to determine range and section placement.
-The audition panel will consist of Music Director, Executive Director and one or more Section Leaders.
+The audition panel will consist of Music Director, Assistant Music Director and one or more Section Leaders.
 Singers will be evaluated based on vocal quality, tonal memory, musicality, and sectional need.

 Candidates will be notified of the audition outcome within a few days by phone or email.
 Singers who cannot be admitted immediately may be placed on a waiting list and notified of future openings in the chorus.